lidia-k/PatternX-Duplicate-Finder/README.md

 - Method:
     1) Use obvious duplicates to create matching (label 1) and non-matching (label 0) pairs of nodes.
 A total of 5925 pairs are labeled as 1 and 11850 pairs are labeled as 0.
 You can increase the number of the label 0 pairs by adjusting `skewed_factor` in the line 166 of the run file.
     2) Train and evaluate a model using the py_entitymatching library.
+    3) When training rf and xgb, hypherparameters are optimized by using GridSearch.
+The parameter range can be adjusted in the code.
 - Output: Evaluation results are printed.

 **Test the Model**